grafana/metrictank/cmd/mt-fakemetrics/README.md

 ## Value Policies

+If no Value Policy is specified a random float will be generated

 You can specify a Value Policy with the `--value-policy` flag.
 Currently the following Value Policies are supported:

 * single